lyfar/awa-docs/docs/features/profile-view.md

 <FeatureSummary />

 ## Narrative
-Profile View is the pivotal moment where guests feel the impact of their first practice and are invited to join the community fully.
-The screen radiates with light, recaps contributions, and presents the option to create a profile to secure AWAunits, streaks, and deeper features.
+Profile View is the moment guests feel the impact of their first practice and can join the community fully.
+The screen glows with gratitude, recaps contributions, and invites profile creation to save AWAunits, streaks, and deeper features.

-The flow must respect choice.
-Users can celebrate and continue as guests, yet copy makes transparent what they miss by not saving progress.
-Subtle animation and storytelling reinforce that their light matters and belongs on the map long-term.
+The flow respects choice.
+Users can celebrate and continue as guests while seeing a clear summary of what they miss by not saving progress, reinforced with gentle animation.

 ## Interaction Blueprint
 1. Trigger the completion animation and summary after a guest practice ends.